gautemo/covid19-timeline/README.md

 See [Configuration Reference](https://cli.vuejs.org/config/).

 ## Cloud Function
 The function is just a proxy over the data source to avoid CORS.
-The source is in the project, but is deployed manually currently.
+The source is in the project, but is deployed manually at [GCP console](https://console.cloud.google.com/functions/list?project=covid-19-map-spread) currently.

 ## Google Maps API
 Public API key is restricted to [https://covid-19-timeline.netlify.com/](https://covid-19-timeline.netlify.com/)